InterNetX/dart-domainrobot-sdk/README.md

 ### Models

-The package contains many classes that represents entities from the Domainrobot api.
-All Models can be used inside your own project.
+The package contains many classes that represent entities from the Domainrobot API.
+All Models can be used inside of your own project.

 ### Handling exceptions

-If there is any error response from the Api.
-The DomainRobotprovider will throw a [DomainRobotApiException](/lib/src/model/exception/DomainRobotApiException.dart), that contains information about the error.
+If there is any error response from the API.
+The DomainRobotprovider will throw a [DomainRobotApiException](/lib/src/model/exception/DomainRobotApiException.dart), which contains information about the error.

 ```dart
 try {